op-ct/pupmod-simp-simp/REFERENCE.md

 ### simp::server::kickstart::runpuppet

-be run to bootstrap provisioned clients, adding them to puppet and running it in a fashion similar so `simp bootstrap`.
+This class manages the runpuppet script, which is a script that can be run to bootstrap provisioned clients, adding them to puppet and running it in a fashion similar so `simp bootstrap`.